Nicolae Dobrin: Club career

-In 1980, he joined CS Târgoviște in Divizia B, scoring 17 goals in his first season which helped them gain promotion to Divizia A, where in the following season he played 13 games and scored five goals.
-In 1982 he returned to Argeș Pitești as a player-coach, making his last appearance as a player on 14 June 1983 in a 2–0 victory against Bihor Oradea.
+In 1980, Dobrin joined CS Târgoviște in Divizia B, scoring 17 goals in his first season which helped them gain promotion to Divizia A, where in the following season he played 13 games and scored five goals.
+In 1982, he returned to Argeș Pitești as a player-coach, making his last appearance as a player on 14 June 1983 in a 2–0 victory against Bihor Oradea.
 In the 1985–86 Divizia B season, Dobrin came out of retirement, being a player-coach at CS Botoșani.
 Throughout his career, Dobrin played 409 Divizia A matches with 111 goals scored and was the Romanian Footballer of the Year in 1966, 1967 and 1971.

-In 2003, the Local Council of Pitești decided to rename Argeș Pitești's stadium into Stadionul Nicolae Dobrin in his honor.
-In 2008, a statue of him was displayed within the stadium.
+In 1995, Dobrin was awarded the Honorary Citizen of Pitești title for "the total dedication with which he served Romanian football and the team Argeș, into which he poured all his energy and unparalleled talent".
+In 2003, the Local Council of Pitești decided to rename the club's stadium the Stadionul Nicolae Dobrin in his honor.
+In 2008, a statue of him was placed within the stadium.
+Two streets, in Pitești and Târgoviște respectively, were named after him.